walzimmer/3d-bat/README.md

 ![Video](https://github.com/walzimmer/3d-bat/blob/master/assets/img/video.png)
 Link: https://www.youtube.com/watch?v=gSGG4Lw8BSU

-# Annotate you own data (point cloud and image or point cloud only)
+# Annotate your own data (point cloud and image or point cloud only)
 To annotate your own data, follow this steps:
 1. Create a new folder under the input folder (e.g. `3d-bat/input/waymo`)
 2. For each annotation sequence create a separate folder e.g.